Amazing Island: Multiplayer

-Amazing Island offers multiplayer options, where two to four players can compete on the Courses or link up in the Monster Cards minigame.
+Amazing Island offers multiplayer options, where two to four players can compete on the courses or link up in the Monster Cards minigame.

 In the main game, players can complete an entire Course or specific event.
 They also have the option to use multiple memory cards to import their own monsters and cross-reference high scores between save files.
 In Monster Cards, up to four Game Boy Advances can link up to battle each other.
 If arranged close together, all four screens form an entire battle view.
 The last survivor of a Monster Cards battle will be awarded a chest.

 Reception

 The game received mostly mixed reviews.
-IGN gave it a 6.7 "passable" rating.
+IGN described it as "Frankenstein meets Pokemon meets Mario Party" but concluded that it "could have used a little more depth.
+True, it's technically a kid’s game, but even younger gamers will expect a little more", criticizing the simplistic graphics, sound, story, and gameplay.